CheckiePy/CheckiePyCore/README.md

 ### Metric implementation notes

-* Metrics should be implemented as functions with the only parameter (path to file)
+* Metrics should be implemented as functions with two parameters:

+     * path to file;
+     * verbose flag.

 * Metric functions should be placed in metrics.py file

-* Metric function should return an output in next format:
+* Metric function should return an output in next format (non verbose):

 ```
 {